yinkaipeng/flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

                                                               latest: automatically reset the offset to the latest offset
-                                                              none: throw exception to the consumer if no previous offset is found for the consumer\'s group anything else: throw exception to the consumer.
+                                                              none: throw exception to the consumer if no previous offset is found for the consumer\'s group anything else: throw exception to the consumer. kafka.producer.security.protocol                              Set to SASL_PLAINTEXT or SASL_SSL if writing to Kafka using Kerberos.
+See below for additional info on Kerberos setup. kafka.consumer.security.protocol                              Set to SASL_PLAINTEXT or SASL_SSL if reading from Kafka using Kerberos.
+See below for additional info on Kerberos setup.
 ================================  ==========================  ===============================================================================================================

 Deprecated Properties